Blockchain for Banking and Financial Services

 The Future of Banking and Finance

 Blockchain enables banks and corporations to make cross-border money transfers which provide real-time settlement and reduce costs by optimizing liquidity and eliminating reconciliation.
 Distributed ledger technology also allows for convenient regulatory oversight because the entire ledger is recorded and immutable.
-This means that auditing a company via their blockchain ledger would directly show were flows of cash went in at out and to whom.
-The blockchain’s time-stamped entries would provide a record down to the second companies made or received payments.
+This means a company may be audited via their blockchain ledger.
+The ledger could potentially display a granular view of each event in some cashflow, as well as the net amount of cash and cash equivalents transferred into and out of that company for some set time period.
+The blockchain’s time-stamped entries would provide a record of how and when companies made or received payments.

 Insurance – P & C Claims Processing